frabjous/open-guide-editor/doc/installation.md

 Instead, some mechanism will need to be put into place to grant access through some kind of authentication process.
 More information about providing such a mechanism is detailed in the [security documentation](https://github.com/frabjous/open-guide-editor/blob/main/doc/security.md).

-Once that is in place, there are two ways to access a specific document.
+Once that is in place, there are two ways to access a specific file.
 One would be to use the “open” button/Ctrl-O shortcut, which will be limited to those directories to which the client has been given access.
 The other would be to follow a link to the redirection page `https://yourdomain.com/open-guide-editor/php/redirect.php?dirname=[url-encoded-directory-of file]&basename=[url-encoded-basename-of-file]` where the portions in brackets are replaced by the actual url-encoded names, without brackets.
 This will generate an access key if the user should have access to the file and redirect the browser to the editor with the file in question loaded.